 Age of your site is one of the main ranking factors for Google, much less so for Bing – but almost no one is using Bing in Ireland.
-However, during the last few years the age of a website has become less of an issue for ranking highly.
+However, during the last few years, the age of a website has become less of an issue for ranking quickly.

 If your domain name is new don’t expect high rankings during the first few months.
 However, after six months most age differentials even out, assuming you have been optimising your website during that time.

 Check the age of the website on whois, this is the link to .ie domains.

 This is much harder to see than in the past.
 Previously it was easy to look at one or two of the many SEO tools that list links to websites.
 This part is still easy, however, the link graph has been messed up during the last few years by Google penalties.

 Many websites will show 100’s of links in majestic but only have 20 or 30 that count or are useful for ranking.
 It means taking more time to examine the link profiles of all your competitors in depth.

 I cost links at €150 per link.
 If you are outsourcing this, the outsourcer will pay for content and then time for a website to publish this content – something that is getting harder all the time as Google cracks down on any type of link building.